liamcruz32/cardgames/goathead.md

 Added up, this is 120 pts available in the deck (30 points per suit)

-Deal 8 cards to each player starting with the player to the dealer's left.
-Bidding will start with this player.

 ## Bid
-The bid is a selection between various contracts in which a player claims they can take the majority of trick points over the course of 8 tricks with or without a partner.
+The bidding starts with the player to the dealer's left, and is a selection between various contracts in which a player claims they can take the majority of trick points over the course of 8 tricks with or without a partner.

 After a player proposes a contract, the following players must bid a higher contract or pass.
 If a player has fewer game points than the current bid leader, they may steal the bid for themselves by saying "I steal".
 You may not steal if your game points are equal to the current bid winner.
 The player who bids the highest contract becomes the declarer.

 ## Play
 In each contract, the player to the left of the dealer leads to the first trick, regardless of who made the contract.
 Players in turn must follow suit if able, otherwise they may play any card.
-There is no obligation to trump, or otherwise lead the trick.
+There is no obligation to trump, or to lead the trick.

 The player who played the highest card in the suit led, or the highest trump if any were played, wins the trick and takes it into their scoring pile.
 They then lead the next trick.

 ## Contracts
 The following contracts are listed in order from lowest to highest:

   * **Suit**
     - The declarer calls for a suit contract by naming the suit they wish to supplement the trump suit.
 The holder of the Ace of that suit is the declarer's partner for that round.
 A player may not call for a suit in which they hold the Ace.
 If they hold all of the Aces, they must declare it and  play with the holder of the 7 of the called suit
       * <e.g "I'll play Clubs">